Please see the announcement for the 2021 Pilot Grant Program at the bottom of the page.

 We expect to again fund up to four $25,000 Pilot awards.
 This is due to the generous co-funding by our partner entities at UT Health SA (including the Mays Cancer Center, the Glen Biggs Institute for Alzheimer’s & Neurodegenerative Diseases, the School of Medicine Dean’s Office, and the Office of the Vice-President for Research).

-Grants will be awarded for $50,000, direct costs.
-Normally a single year of funding will be provided, but occasionally a second year of funding may be awarded for junior faculty.
-If a second year of funding is requested, the applicant must submit a progress report (maximum of 2 pages) as part of the application (this does not count toward the 6 page limit).
+Budgets must be fully justified.
+Normally, only a single year of funding will be provided, but occasionally a second year of funding may be awarded for junior faculty.
+If a second year of funding is requested, the applicant will be required to submit a progress report (maximum of 2 pages) as part of the process for 2nd year funding.

 Evaluation of the proposals is a two-stage process.
 At stage one, two experts on the subject of the proposal from outside the Health Science Center prepare written evaluations.
 At stage two, a panel of Shock Center Core Leaders uses these written reports to judge the merit of the proposal and evaluate the relevance of the research to gerontology and to the goals of the Barshop Institute and the Nathan Shock Aging Center.
-The final review meeting will be held in June.
-Awardees will be notified no later than June 30th.
+We hope to be able to notify awardees no later than May 1st.

 Award Recipient Follow-up:

 Successful applicants will be required to provide the Barshop Institute with the following: